hadv/vito-interface/SECURE_TRANSACTION_CANCELLATION.md

 Safe owners can now choose their preferred approach based on:
 - **Risk tolerance**: How concerned they are about signature reuse and potential execution by other owners
-- **Urgency**: Whether they need immediate cancellation or can wait for blockchain confirmation
+- **Cost comparison**: Gas cost of simple deletion vs secure cancellation
-- **Cost sensitivity**: Whether they prefer free deletion or are willing to pay gas for guaranteed security
+- **Security requirements**: Whether they need guaranteed invalidation or accept some risk
 - **Signature proximity**: How close the transaction is to the execution threshold
 - **Trust level**: How much they trust other Safe owners not to complete the transaction